phalcon-orphanage/docs/en/api/Phalcon_Annotations_Annotation.rst

 public *mixed*  **getArgument** (*unknown* $position)

-Returns an argument in an specific position
+Returns an argument in a specific position

 public *mixed*  **hasArgument** (*unknown* $position)

-Returns an argument in an specific position
+Returns an argument in a specific position